-On December 9, 2011, we acquired SiliconBlue Technologies Ltd., a Cayman Islands exempted company ("SiliconBlue"), which put us in a unique position in the mobile consumer segment of the programmable logic market.
-The purchase price, totaling \$63.2 million was paid in cash.
-In addition, the Company recorded Goodwill of \$43.9 million in connection with the purchase of SiliconBlue.

-The acquisition of SiliconBlue may result in revenue and gross margin fluctuations due to seasonality, increased operating expenses, inventory valuation volatility and a more competitive pricing environment.
+On December 16, 2011, we acquired SiliconBlue Technologies Ltd., a Cayman Islands exempted company ("SiliconBlue"), which put us in a unique position in the mobile consumer segment of the programmable logic market.
+The acquisition of SiliconBlue may result in revenue and gross margin fluctuations due to product mix, seasonality, increased operating expenses, inventory valuation volatility and a more competitive pricing environment.

-On July 15, 2011, we completed the purchase of Rise Technology Development Limited ("Rise"), a Hong Kong company, and its subsidiary, APAC IC Layout Consultants, Inc. ("APAC IC"), a Manila, Philippines based company engaged in engineering layout and design services, for approximately \$1.0 million, which includes all assets and liabilities of the entity.
+On July 15, 2011, we completed the purchase of Rise Technology Development Limited ("Rise"), a Hong Kong company, and its subsidiary, APAC IC Layout Consultants, Inc. ("APAC IC"), a Manila, Philippines based company engaged in engineering layout and design services.
 This acquisition of Rise and APAC IC is part of our effort to improve our research and development and operations activities, reduce costs and streamline our supply chain for improved predictability and flexibility.
-In addition, the Company recorded Goodwill of \$0.9 million in connection with the purchase of Rise and APAC IC.

-Acquisitions similar to SiliconBlue and APAC, or future acquisitions typically entail many risks and we may encounter difficulties in assimilating and integrating the operations, personnel, technologies, products and information systems of the acquired companies or businesses.
+Acquisitions similar to SiliconBlue and APAC IC, or future acquisitions typically entail many risks and we may encounter difficulties in assimilating and integrating the operations, personnel, technologies, products and information systems of the acquired companies or businesses.
 We may experience delays in the timing and successful integration of an acquired company's technologies and product development as a result of:

 - volume production;

 - unanticipated costs and expenditures;

-- · changing relationships with customers;
+- changing relationships with customers;

 - suppliers and strategic partners; or,

 - contractual, intellectual property or employment issues.

 In addition, key personnel of an acquired company may decide not to work for us.
 The acquisition of another company or its products and technologies may also require us to enter into a geographic or business market in which we have little or no prior experience.
 These challenges could disrupt our ongoing business, distract our management and employees, harm our reputation and increase our expenses.
-These challenges are magnified as the size of the acquisition increases.

-Acquisitions typically require large one-time charges and can result in increased debt or contingent liabilities, adverse tax consequences, inventory write downs related to competing products, and the recording and later amortization of amounts related to certain purchased intangible assets, any of which items could negatively impact our results of operations.
+Acquisitions typically require large one-time charges and can result in increased debt or contingent liabilities, adverse tax consequences, inventory write downs related to competing products, and the recording and later amortization of amounts related to certain acquired intangible assets, any of which could negatively impact our results of operations.
 In addition, we have or may record goodwill in connection with an acquisition and incur goodwill impairment charges in the future.
 Any of these charges could cause the price of our common stock to decline.